 |Please now continue reading the main itinerary (green border) for our Loire Valley Land Cruise, which is immediately below, and starting from the same Tuesday 24 September date.|

 |(Sunday 22 September or earlier) : Leave the US|

 |If you are not joining us for the optional pre-tour (see above) you should leave the US today or earlier.
 It is usually an overnight flight from the US to Europe, so leaving today (Sunday) or earlier will get you to France tomorrow (Monday), overnighting probably in Paris or Chantilly prior to joining the main tour on Tuesday morning, 24 Sept.|

 Let us know if we can help you choose airlines, flights, and airports to use.

 |Monday 23 September : Perhaps arrive France today, overnight somewhere prior to joining tour tomorrow morning|

 |If you flew from the US on Sunday, you'll probably arrive into Paris some time this morning or early afternoon.|

 This allows you to spend a night relaxing and refreshing after the flight, and to be ready to join the tour when it starts tomorrow morning.
 Maybe you spend the night in Paris, or maybe you go to Chantilly for at least a brief "taste" of this charming town.

-If you were on the Pre-Tour, then you'll simply take a 25 minute train from Chantilly to the Gare du Nord (see the pre-tour option, immediately above).
+If you were on the Pre-Tour, then you'll simply take a 25 minute train from Chantilly in to Paris (see the pre-tour option, immediately above).